STRESS ~ Coping Strategies for Children and Teens

 Meditation:

 Teaching your kids to meditate is a wonderful way to help them on many levels.
 Set aside time each day to meditate with your kids – even if only for 5 to 10 minutes.
 You can teach breathing meditation, or use visualization or guided meditation.
 Meditation can help them improve their focus, increase self-esteem, and improve their relationship with you.
-Not sure where to start?
-Bring them with you to one of our weekly classes.
-There are lots of great resources and tools on the internet, too.

 5 Senses Game: